Unity-Technologies/ProjectAuditor/com.unity.project-auditor/Documentation~/GettingStarted.md

 <img src="images/window-buttons.png">

-* Load a Project Report from file
+* Load a Report from file
-* Save the current Project Report to a file
+* Save the current Report to a file
-* Discard the current Project Report and return to the Welcome View
+* Discard the current Report and return to the Welcome View
 * Open this package documentation in a browser window

 The rest of the Summary View contains high-level information about some of the Issues and Insights found in the project,